awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. From the left side of the dashboard, select **Account Factory** to navigate to the Account Factory network configuration page\.
 There you can see the default network settings displayed\.
 To edit, select **Edit** and view the editable version of your Account Factory network configuration settings\.

-1. You can modify the each field of the default settings as needed\.
+1. You can modify each field of the default settings as needed\.
 Choose the VPC configuration options you'd like to establish for all new Account Factory accounts that your end users may create, and enter your settings into the fields\.
 + Choose **disabled** or **enabled** to create a public subnet in Amazon VPC\.
 By default, the internet\-accessible subnet is disallowed\.
 **Note**
 If you set the account factory VPC configuration so that public subnets are **enabled** when provisioning a new account, account factory configures Amazon VPC to create a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)\.
 You will be billed for your usage by Amazon VPC\.
 See [VPC Pricing](http://aws.amazon.com/vpc/pricing/) for more information\.